BiBiServ/bibigrid/documentation/markdown/features/configuration.md

 If you have a single-cloud use case, you can [skip ahead]().

 Only the first configuration holds a `master` key (also called `master configuration`).
-Every following configuration must hold a `vpnwkr` key.
+Every following configuration must hold a `vpngtw` key.

-Later, this vpnwkr allows BiBiGrid to connect multiple clouds.
+Later, this vpngtw allows BiBiGrid to connect multiple clouds.

 [Here](multi_cloud.md) you can get a technical overview regarding BiBiGrid's multi-cloud setup.